syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

-#### HeightCoeficient
+#### HeightCoefficient

-When in 3D mode, the relative height of the pie chart can be specified via the HeightCoeficient property.
+When in 3D mode, the relative height of the pie chart can be specified via the HeightCoefficient property.
 Note that the HeightByAreaDepth property should be set as false for this to take effect.
 The valid values are 0.1f to 0.5f.
 This property is set to 0.2f by default.

 {% highlight c# %}

 this.chartControl1.Series[0].ConfigItems.PieItem.HeightByAreaDepth = false;

-this.chartControl1.Series[0].ConfigItems.PieItem.HeightCoeficient = 0.1f;
+this.chartControl1.Series[0].ConfigItems.PieItem.HeightCoefficient = 0.1f;

 {% endhighlight %}